anur4ag/yelp-camp-clone/README.md

   * Add Title, Image, Location, Price and Description to the campground.

-  * Baisc CRUD (Create, Show, Update and Delete campgrounds.)
+  * Basic CRUD (Create, Show, Update and Delete campgrounds.)

   * Add Reviews to campgrounds.